-- 1. You must abide by all Australian Federal Government and NSW State Government laws, rules and regulations. - 2.
-You must arrive on time for class in order not to be marked absent (students are considered absent if more than 15 minutes late). - 3.
+1. You must abide by all Australian Federal Government and NSW State Government laws, rules and regulations.

+- 2. You must arrive on time for class in order not to be marked absent (students are considered absent if more than 15 minutes late). - 3.
 You must not disrupt classes by speaking in your native language. - 4.
 You must not use your mobile phones or other devices during class time unless the teacher permits their use as part of the lesson. - 5.
-You must treat fairly and courteously other students and staff. - 6.
-Consuming food and drink in the classroom or at the computers is not permitted. - 7.
-You must not damage college property or premises. - 8.
+You must turn on the camera during online lessons and participate in activities. - 6.
+You must treat fairly and courteously other students and staff. - 7.
+Consuming food and drink in the classroom or at the computers is not permitted. - 8.
+You must not damage college property or premises. - 9.
 Scots English College is a drug and alcohol-free Environment.
 The use, sale or distribution of alcohol and/or prohibited drugs on the College premises is strictly forbidden at all times.
-Starting your classes affected by or becoming affected by the use of substances when you are at the College is breaching Scots English College's policies and is subject to severe disciplinary action. - 9.
+Starting your classes affected by or becoming affected by the use of substances when you are at the College is breaching Scots English College's policies and is subject to severe disciplinary action. - 10.
 Firearms and knives: You must not bring firearms, knives or any weapons to the College.
-If you are found with these on school premises, you will be expelled. - 10.
+If you are found with these on school premises, you will be expelled. - 11.
 Students are NOT allowed to smoke anywhere in the building (including in the fire exits and toilets).
 If you must smoke, please go outside the building at least 4 meters away from the entrance.